 About the Department and the Position

-This recruitment is being conducted to fill multiple vacancies for the Sheriff's Department and establish an eligible list to fill future part-time vacancies.
-While this is a continuous recruitment, we encourage you to apply immediately, as this recruitment may close at any time.
+This recruitment is being conducted to fill a vacancy for the Department of Environmental Resources and establish an eligible list to fill future full-time and part-time vacancies throughout Stanislaus County.

-Oral examinations are tentatively scheduled for the week of September 24, 2018 or the week of October 1, 2018
+Oral examinations are tentatively scheduled for the week of 10/8/2018.

 Cell phones are typically incompatible with the online application format or browser.
-We recommend using your laptop or home computer.
+We recommend using a laptop or desktop computer.
 If you are still having technical difficulties, please call NEOGOV at 1-855-524-5627.

 ABOUT THE DEPARTMENT